lanl-ansi/PowerModelsGMD.jl/README.md

 ### GIC -> AC-OPF

-This solves for the quasi-dc voltages and currents, and uses the calculated quasi-dc currents through trasformer windings as inputs to a an AC-OPF to calculate the increase in transformer reactive power consumption.
+Solves for the quasi-dc voltages and currents, and uses the calculated quasi-dc currents through transformer windings as inputs to an AC-OPF to calculate the increase in transformer reactive power consumption.
 `run_ac_gmd_opf_decoupled("test/data/b4gic.m")`

 ### GIC + AC-OPF

-This solves the quasi-dc voltages and currents and the AC-OPF concurrently.
+Solves the quasi-dc voltages and currents and the AC-OPF concurrently.
+The dc network couples to the ac network by means of reactive power loss in transformers.
+`run_ac_gmd_opf("test/data/b4gic.m")`

 This formulation has limitations in that it does not model increase in transformer reactive power consumption resulting from changes in the ac terminal voltages.
 Additionally, it may report higher reactive power consumption than reality on account of relaxing the "effective" transformer quasi-dc winding current magnitude.
-`run_ac_gmd_opf("test/data/b4gic.m")`

 ### GIC + AC-MLS